NJIT-Highlander-Racing-Electrical/Power/README.md

 * How can we contain these batteries physically and what connectors will we use?

+* Can we replace the connectors on the current batteries with XT60 or XT150, and get mating female ones for the vehicle?

 * What battery management system we are using

 * How we can detect low battery and display it via and LED on the dashboard